stefanbogdanov2c/pentiment-live-wallpaper/README.md

 https://github.com/user-attachments/assets/e9d201b1-15f3-4a05-a834-1126969d162f

-You can preview the wallpaper [here](https://stefanbogdanov2c.github.io/pentiment-wallpaper/).
+You can preview the live wallpaper [here](https://stefanbogdanov2c.github.io/pentiment-wallpaper/).

 This repo serves as a playground for me trying to learn how to make a live wallpaper using parallax.
+It shows the current time based on the clock from the video game [Pentiment](https://pentiment.obsidian.net/).

 ## INSTALLING